navuxneeth/EpicPrompts/README.md

 # EpicPrompts

-These prompts are designed as JSON files to be used with powerful, general-purpose consumer multimodal generative AI tools.
+These prompts are designed as JSON (and currently adding YAML)files to be used with powerful, general-purpose consumer multimodal generative AI tools.

 ### Compatibility